 - Carcinoid syndrome.
 This is a disease of slow-growing cancer cells in the gut that release a chemical called serotonin.
 The syndrome causes tryptophan in the diet to be converted into serotonin rather than niacin, which increases the risk of decreased niacin.

 Toxicity when eating foods containing niacin is rare, but can occur from long-term use of high-dose supplements.
 A reddened skin flush with itchiness or tingling on the face, arms, and chest is a common sign.
 Flushing occurs mainly when taking high-dosage supplements in the form of nicotinic acid, rather than nicotinamide.
+Niacin taken in large doses as supplements may also increase uric acid levels, which is a risk factor for gout.

 - Low blood pressure